gorango/flowcraft/README.md

 A `Flow` is a special type of `Node` that orchestrates a sequence of other nodes.
 You define a starting node and chain subsequent nodes together, creating a graph of operations.

+### Middleware

+A `Flow` can be configured with middleware functions that wrap the execution of every node within it.
+This is the ideal pattern for handling **cross-cutting concerns** like performance monitoring, centralized logging, authentication, or transaction management without cluttering your business logic.
+Middleware is executed in a predictable FIFO (First-In, First-Out) order.

 ### Context

 The `Context` is a shared, type-safe `Map`-like object passed through every node in a flow.
 It acts as a shared memory space, allowing nodes to pass data and share state.